Grove Scholars

 Grove Scholars is a dynamic program designed for students eligible for the Ole Miss Opportunity Scholarship who are pursuing degrees in S.T.E.M., Health, or Accounting at the University of Mississippi.
 Through a cohort model, an incentive structure, and a summer bridge program, Grove Scholars is committed to leveling the playing field, ensuring that students not only gain access to higher education but also receive the support needed to thrive from before their freshman year through graduation.

-- Ongoing Study and College skill workshops in partnership with UM faculty
+- Ongoing academic and professional development workshops in partnership with faculty

 Students do not need to bring a car to campus.
 The university offers an excellent bus system, OUT.
 However, if you choose to bring a car, you will be responsible for purchasing a campus parking pass, as Grove Scholars does not cover this cost.